About Uber Technologies, Inc.

 Have you taken a ride with Uber?
 Join the crowd.
 The ride-sharing company says it completed four billion trips in 2017.
-It’s the top ride-share company in the US and it has drivers and passengers in more than 600 cities around the world.
-Customers get rides through the Uber app on their smartphone and the trip is billed to the customer’s credit card.
+It's the top ride-share company in the US and it has drivers and passengers in more than 600 cities around the world.
+Customers get rides through the Uber app on their smartphone and the trip is billed to the customer's credit card.
 Uber, one of the most valuable private start-up companies, has roiled urban transportation around the world, generating protests and regulatory crackdowns in cities like Paris, London, and New York.
-Besides people, Uber delivers food through Uber Eats and goods through Uber Freight, and it conducts research on self-driving cars.
+Besides people, Uber delivers food through Uber Eats and goods through Uber Freight.
+The company went public in 2019, raising $8.1 billion in its initial public offering.

 Uber Eats works with restaurants to deliver meals to customers in homes and businesses in a timely manner.
 Uber shares data it collects with restaurants to help them become more efficient in preparing food for delivery.